Bernstein Shur Monthly

 Cyber security is top of mind in most businesses these days, as it should be.
-As lawyers practicing in the data privacy and cyber security areas throughout Maine and New England, we thought it would be helpful to provide the following list of seven steps to consider as you assess the cyber health of your organization:
+As lawyers practicing in the data privacy and cyber security areas throughout ME and New England, we thought it would be helpful to provide the following list of seven steps to consider as you assess the cyber health of your organization:

 - Educate Yourself.
 We already have too much we need to know, but cyber security has become too important not to invest some time in learning basic concepts.
 Fortunately, there are many readily accessible sources of information.

 - Have an Incident Response Plan.
 The worst time to think about how to respond to a data breach is after it already has occurred.
 The early hours after a breach is discovered are critical, and every organization should have an up-to-date incident response plan that will enable it to respond quickly and effectively in a crisis environment.